scalalandio/chimney/docs/docs/troubleshooting.md

 Chimney attempts to avoid unnecessary memory allocations for good performance.

-It means that the code `foo.into[Bar].transform` would try to avoid creation of `Transformer[Foo, Bar]` - if the user provided one it would have to be used, but if the only available implicit would come from automatic derivation, it would be ignored so that macro would generate an inlined expression.
+It means that the code `foo.into[Bar].transform` would try to avoid the creation of `Transformer[Foo, Bar]` - if the user provided one it would have to be used, but if the only available implicit would come from automatic derivation, it would be ignored so that macro would generate an inlined expression.